normandipalo/intelligent-control-techniques-for-robots/README.md

 # Intelligent Control Techniques for Robot Manipulators.
 **An analysis of different intelligent control techniques (evolutionary alg., reinf. learn., neural networks) applied to robot manipulator.**

+Here you can find the blogposts describing this work: https://medium.com/towards-data-science/making-a-robot-learn-of-to-move-intro-2bcf3c3330df.

 **WORK IN PROGRESS**

 Work by **Norman Di Palo** and **Tiziano Guadagnino**.